BDaviesGIT/school_donations/README.md

     - **DC** Used as a wrapper for D3 plugin.
 Simplifies chart parameters required in code.
 The .Css file contains parameters for chart stylings.

 - CrossFilter
-    -**Crossfilter** for exploring large datasets in browser and allows for data analysis.
+    - **Crossfilter** for exploring large datasets in browser and allows for data analysis.

 - Queue.js
-    -**Queue** is an asynchronous helper libary for data use, involving a number of api's.
+    - **Queue** is an asynchronous helper libary for data use, involving a number of api's.
 This plugin waits till data is available from each api before passing on the combined data for processing by the app.

 - keen-dashboards
 	- **Keen-dashboards** a template libary for the data dashboard.